Top ASC leaders conduct APS-2 site visits, key leader engagements across Europe

+KAISERSLAUTERN, Germany – The command team and other senior leaders from U.S. Army Sustainment Command visited multiple Army Prepositioned Stocks-2 worksites across Europe and met with senior leaders from the 405th Army Field Support Brigade, 21st Theater Sustainment Command, and other key units and organizations, Dec.
+9-12, 2025.

 Army Maj.
-Gen. Eric Shirley, U.S. Army Sustainment Command’s commanding general, and Command Sgt.
+Gen. Eric Shirley, ASC’s commanding general, and Command Sgt.
 Maj.
-Jason Gusman, ASC’s senior enlisted advisor, conducted a site visit and key leader engagement at the Coleman Army Prepositioned Stocks-2 worksite in Mannheim, Germany, during their visit to Europe, Dec.
-9-12, 2025.
-Also present at Coleman and pictured here is the 7th Mission Support Command commanding general and deputy commanding general of the 21st Theater Sustainment Command, Brig.
-Gen. John Stanley.
-(U.S. Army courtesy photo)
+Jason Gusman, ASC’s senior enlisted leader, conducted site visits and key leader engagements at the Powidz APS-2 worksite in Powidz, Poland; the Coleman APS-2 worksite in Mannheim, Germany; and the Theater Logistics Support Center-Europe in Kaiserslautern, as well as the 405th AFSB headquarters and the 21st TSC headquarters, plus more.

+The top leaders from Rock Island, Illinois, arrived in Germany Dec.
+9 and spent four days traveling across Europe to places like Poznan and Powidz, Poland, where they met with personnel from the 405th AFSB’s Logistics Readiness Center Poland and Army Field Support Battalion-Poland.

+Shirley and Gusman also spent time engaging with senior sustainers and logisticians at the 405th AFSB’s headquarters on Daenner Kaserne and the 21st TSC’s headquarters on Panzer Kaserne, both located in Kaiserslautern.
+In addition, they walked through TLSC-E facilities at the Kaiserslautern Industrial Center while being briefed by TLSC-E and 21st TSC key leadership.

 |Date Taken: